jito-foundation/jito-solana/docs/src/proposals/accounts-db-replication.md

 the optimistically confirmed bank.

-The `ReplicaSlotConfirmationServer`: this service is responsible for serving the `ReplicaSlotConfirmationRequest` and sends the `ReplicaSlotConfirmationResponse` back to the requestor.
+The `ReplicaSlotConfirmationServer`: this service is responsible for serving the `ReplicaSlotConfirmationRequest` and sends the `ReplicaSlotConfirmationResponse` back to the requester.
 The response consists of a vector of new slots the validator knows of which is later than the specified last_replicated_slot.
 This service also runs in the main validator.
 This service gets the slots for replication from the BankForks, BlockCommitmentCache and OptimiscallyConfirmBank.